weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 To resolve this, you can set an option in the replication config section of each collection.

-The available strategies are:
+The available deletion strategies are:

-- `PermanentlyDelete` - The object is deleted from all replicas.
+- `DeleteOnConflict` - The object is deleted from all replicas.
 - `NoAutomatedResolution` - Conflicts in deletions are resolved in the same way as other conflicts.

 :::tip Related pages
-- See [this how-to page](../../configuration/replication.md#object-deletion-conflict-resolution) for an example of how to set the object deletion conflict resolution strategy.
+- See [this how-to page](../../configuration/replication.md#deletion-strategy) for an example of how to set the object deletion conflict resolution strategy.
 :::

 ## Related pages